csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - specify patches with natural language rather than hard rule, allowing them to better handle text
   - finetune a model to combine original model output with output from a patch-conditioned interpreter head
 - augmenting interpretable models
-  - Emb-GAM: an Interpretable and Efficient Predictor using Pre-trained Language Models ([singh & gao, 2022](https://arxiv.org/abs/2209.11799))
+  - Augmenting Interpretable Models with LLMs during Training ([singh, askari, caruana & gao, 2023](https://arxiv.org/abs/2209.11799))
     - use language model to extract embeddings which are then used to fit a better GAM (focuses on NLP)

   - CHiLL: Zero-shot Custom Interpretable Feature Extraction from Clinical Notes with Large Language Models ([mcinerney, ..wallace, 2023](https://arxiv.org/abs/2302.12343))